gjtorikian/panda-docs/README.md

  - `--template`: The location of your Jade templates [_./templates/default/layout.jade_].
 Though the path is optional, you must have a valid Jade template _somewhere_.
  - `--assets`: The location of your assets (CSS, Javascript) [_./templates/default/assets_].
  - `--noheader`: Hides the header
- - `--notoc`: Hides the table of contents sidebar
  - `--baseurl` : Base URL of all links

 ## Jade templates